 Skip to main content

-MPA’s Stay Safe campaign is an on-going campaign run on behalf of our members to prevent members of the public being killed or injured in quarries and related sites due to venturing in uninvited.
+MPA’s Stay Safe campaign is on-going and run to prevent members of the public being killed or injured in industry managed quarries and related sites due to venturing in uninvited and without permission.

 • Supporting the National Water Safety Forum and The UK National Drowning Prevention Strategy